dlsc-software-consulting-gmbh/WorkbenchFX/README.md

     <tr>
 </table>

-# Prevent module from closing
+## Prevent module from closing
 // Chapter about using the Dialog to save and close

+## Drawer
+// Chapter about using the Drawers

+## Custom Overlay
+// Chapter about creating a custom overlay

 # Team
 - Marco Sanfratello